Ambrisentan

 The normal starting dose is 5mg once a day.
 In some cases the dose may be increased by your doctor to 10mg once a day.

-Ambrisentan should be taken at the same time each a day.
+Ambrisentan should be taken at the same time each day.
+It is usually taken in the morning or at night.
 If you forget to take a tablet you can take it later in the day.
 If it is the next day, take the normal dose (do not take a double dose).
 It does not have to be taken with food.

 Can other medicines be taken with ambrisentan?